Nanding Josef: Acting career

 He considers the role of Macli-ing Dulag, the Cordillera tribal leader killed for opposition to the Chico River Dam Project as his most memorable theater act.

 He has become the artistic director for Tanghalang Pilipino in 2008.

 Josef has also acted for television and film as well.
-He appeared in Walang Hanggan, Hanggang Saan, and Maalaala Mo Kaya He won Best Actor at the 44th Gawad Urian Awards in 2021 for the role of Baldo in Lahi, Hayop.
+He appeared in Walang Hanggan, Hanggang Saan, Cinco and Maalaala Mo Kaya He won Best Actor at the 44th Gawad Urian Awards in 2021 for the role of Baldo in Lahi, Hayop.

 Government involvement

 Fernando Josef held various position within the Philippine government.
 In 1986, he was chairman of the National Committee on Dramatic Arts of what was then the Presidential Commission for Culture and Arts (PCCA).
 He was then elected as chairman for the PCCA's successor, the National Commission on Culture and the Arts until the early 1990s.

 From 1989 to 1995, Josef served as the division chief of the Coordinating Center of Dramatic Arts of the Cultural Center of the Philippines (CCP).